vaibhavc2/learn-redux-toolkit/README.md

 # ToDo App using Redux Toolkit

-This is a practice application for learning and exploring Redux Toolkit.
+This is a ToDo App built using Redux Toolkit.
+This is a basic project for learning and exploring Redux Toolkit.